cyrraz-off/werewolf-remastered/roles.md

 * Passive (executive authority): In case of tie when the village votes to sentence a player, the mayor chooses among the players with most votes which one is sentenced.
 * Passive (nomination of the government): When the judge or the sheriff dies, if 5 or more players are still alive, the mayor chooses another player to become the new judge or sheriff.

+### Judge
+* Every day from day 2 (check the law): the judge draws a card from the deck of laws, reads it aloud, and decides whether the law applies during that day or not.

 ### Sheriff
 * Every night (noise in the dark): right after the werewolves select their victim, the sheriff chooses a player to protect.
 If the protected player is the target of the werewolves, the game master informs everyone that the attack of the werewolves fails thanks to the action of the sheriff.